Chartered Professionals in Human Resources of Manitoba Inc.

 25. Directors will generally be elected for a term of two (2) years coinciding with the date of the annual general meeting.
 However, it is the intention that continuity exist on the Board and accordingly that only approximately one-half of the Board shall retire in each year.
 Accordingly, on the recommendation of the Nominations Committee and subject to the limitations set out in paragraph 26 below, directors may be elected to longer or shorter terms in order to maintain this continuity.

 27. The Board may by majority vote fill any vacancy by appointment of any member of the Association who has the right and privilege to hold elected office to hold office until the expiry of his or her predecessor’s term.
+The Board may also by majority vote to fill the vacancy arising in the event that one or more of the position(s) of Public Representative shall become vacant, with a person having the needed skills or expertise.

 Board of Directors